 A dance repertory course for the performing artist.
 Rehearsing and performing pieces choreographed by faculty and guest artists.
-Styles may include contemporary, jazz, hip-hop and tap.
+Styles may include contemporary, jazz, hip-hop, ballet, and/or tap.
 Each student will be involved in several different pieces of choreography.
 Course culminates in public performance.
-Dance 250 includes either collaboration on a choreography project or a written critique project on a specific piece of choreography.
-Dance 350 involves choreographing and teaching a group piece of choreography to the class to be performed at the end of term concert, as well as a written presentation of the piece.
-Course may be repeated once for credit.
-1.5 Credits.
+Dance 260 includes collaboration on a choreography project or a solo choreography project.
+Dance 360 involves choreographing and teaching a group piece of choreography to the class to be performed at the end of term concert.
+Course may be repeated for credit.